atulloh/oddball/v2/build-log.md

 #### Printing

 I decided to the 3D print at 100% infill.
 It wasn't really required, and is overkill, in terms of stength, but I wanted to give it as much weight possible.
-The prints alone ended up weighing about 400 grams (TODO: check this) each.
+The prints alone ended up weighing about 200 grams each.
 This ended up taking around 50 hours per side!

 <figure>
   <img src="{{site.baseurl}}/assets/images/print-weigh.jpg" alt="Weighing print"/>